sharfuddinzishan/Hero-Health-Care/README.md

 3. To get service details also need to login
 4. Doctor list only showed to register user
 5. Have Google Sign in system
+6. Display User Name In Header, if user have name otherwise show Anonymous User

 ## Topics Covered